 Literature Map Example: Author's impact

 In this literature map example, we look at one author's work and how it has impacted a field.
-This type of literature map is useful when reviewing the work of a particular researcher or group.
+This type of literature mapping is useful when reviewing the work of a particular researcher or group.

-This literature map (Litmap) shows the research of Dane DeQuilettes and visualizes how his work in solar-powered energy evolved.
+This literature map (Lit maps) shows the research of Dane DeQuilettes and visualizes how his work in solar-powered energy evolved.
 Over the last decade, his work has increased the power conversion efficiency of solar cells.
 The Litmap clearly visualizes this, with annotations for each publication's efficiency.
 You can explore the live Litmap at the link here.

 In addition to seeing the historic work of a researcher, we can also use literature maps to see how their contributions impact future research.